nicole-lancaster/nc-news/README.md

 You can find the live, hosted version here --> https://nicoles-news.netlify.app/

+Built with JavaScript and React and styled using TailwindCSS

 This application consumes an API built by myself, which you can find here: https://nc-news-portfolio.onrender.com/

-# Summary

-Built with JavaScript and React

-Styled with TailwindCSS

-# Prerequistes
+## Prerequistes
 You will need Node to run this locally.
 The links for the minimum versions required are below.

 Node